 In 2011, Khandeya became the first female steelpan principal to graduate from Berklee College of Music, earning a B.M. in Music Business/Management with a minor in Africana Studies: Music & Society.
 She also holds a Post-Baccalaureate Certificate in Music Entrepreneurship from UMBC.

-Khandeya is currently a staff member and faculty lecturer at the Peabody Institute of the Johns Hopkins University.
-She is the creator and co-founder of the Black Berklee Network and a founding member of the HBCU Jazz Education Initiative.
+Khandeya currently serves a staff member and faculty lecturer at the Peabody Institute of the Johns Hopkins University as well as the Music Director for the Cultural Academy for Excellence (CAFE), a She is the creator and co-founder of the Black Berklee Network and a founding member of the HBCU Jazz Education Initiative.
 She has also been a featured speaker and panelist at several events about music, creative youth development, and community engagement through the arts.
 Khandeya has previously served as a Berklee City Music Mentor, Preparatory Academy and Faculty Outreach Teacher as well as the Baltimore Symphony Orchestra Education Outreach Assistant and OrchKids Senior Program Manager.